Safe and Comfortable Pillows for Kids

 - breathability- it will keep your child at at comfortable temperature even in the hot summer months

 - adjustability – add or remove fill to make the pillow thicker or thinner as desired

 - durability – a good buckwheat pillow can last 10 years or longer

 Be aware that buckwheat pillows aren’t for babies.
 Children 3 years and under shouldn’t use a buckwheat pillow because there is a remote risk of choking on the hull fill should it escape the fabric case.

 Hullo Buckwheat Pillow for Kids

-Hullo is a safe, clean pillow for kids made entirely with organic and natural materials.
+A safe, clean pillow for kids made entirely with organic and natural materials: our own Hullo buckwheat pillow.
 The outer shell that contains the pillow’s fill is 100% organic cotton twill, ensuring that your child’s skin only comes in contact with toxin and chemical-free materials.
 Hullo’s all natural buckwheat hull fill is grown and milled in the USA without the use of any pesticides.
-Best of all, it’s super comfortable.
-We guarantee it – Try Hullo for 60 nights and if you or your child is unhappy with it for whatever reason, send it back to us for a full refund.
+Best of all, it’s super comfortable and we guarantee it.
+Try Hullo for 60 nights and if you or your child is unhappy with it for whatever reason, just send it back to us for a full refund.